Growing and tutoring long beans using trellis net

 Long Beans are one of the most common crops, consumed and cultivated in the USA, Mexico and the rest of the world as

 they provide high protein contents at a low cost to the consumer.
-Bean crops are just as popular as grains such as corn, and are cultivated using trellis net to enhance yields and productivity levels.
+Bean crops are just as popular as grains such as corn, and are cultivated using trellis net for beans to enhance yields and productivity levels.
 Bean plants are very susceptible to extreme conditions, excessively dry weather, or excess of humidity which causes it to be attacked by fungi, this is why it should be

 grown (in the northern hemisphere) between March to July, or in the early autumn month before heavy rains and cold hit again.